-Think if anyone can steal whatever they like then why bother trying to own things knowing someone will easily take it.
+If anyone can steal whatever they like, why bother trying to own things knowing someone will easily take them.
 Padlocks are pretty much necessary things.
-But have you ever stopped to wonder are they all the same?
-For instance, remember when you went to the hardware store and where told to get a padlock and you brought whichever one you wanted?
+But have you ever stopped to wonder are all the same?
+For instance, remember when you went to the hardware store and your parents told you to get a padlock, and you brought whichever one you wanted?

-Tips & features
+Padlock Tips & Security Features

 - Padlocks with thermoplastic bodies or solid brass resist weathering and rust or corrosion.
 Aluminum bodies are rust-resistant and lightweight.

-- Solid steel, die-cast zinc, and, boron-steel shackles deliver pry-resistance and cut-resistance.
+- Solid steel, die-cast zinc, and boron-steel shackles deliver pry-resistance and cut-resistance.

 - Hardened-steel shackle reduces the odds of someone having the ability to cut it.